-The core idea behind iCloud is to eliminate explicit synchronization between devices.
-A user never needs to think about syncing and your app never interacts directly with iCloud servers.
-When you adopt iCloud storage APIs as described in this document, changes appear automatically on all the devices attached to an iCloud account.
+There are three iCloud storage services: key-value storage, document storage, and CloudKit.
+The core idea behind key-value and document storage is to eliminate explicit synchronization between devices.
+A user never needs to think about syncing, and your app never interacts directly with iCloud servers.
+When you adopt these APIs as described in this document, changes appear automatically on all the devices attached to an iCloud account.
 Your users get safe, consistent, and transparent access to their personal content everywhere.

 At a Glance

-There is one important case for which Cocoa adopts iCloud for you.
-A document-based app for OS X v10.8 or later requires very little iCloud adoption work, thanks to the capabilities of the
+In one important case, Cocoa adopts iCloud for you: A document-based app for OS X v10.8 or later requires very little iCloud adoption work, thanks to the capabilities of the

 There are many different ways you can use iCloud storage, and a variety of technologies available to access it.
 This document introduces all the iCloud storage APIs and offers guidance in how to design your app in the context of iCloud.